opensearch-project/documentation-website/_benchmark/index.md

 - Tracking the overall performance of an OpenSearch cluster.
 - Informing decisions about when to upgrade your cluster to a new version.
-- Determining how changes to your workflow&#8212;such as modifying mappings or queries&#8212;might impact your OpenSearch cluster.
+- Determining how changes to your workflow&#8212;such as modifying mappings or queries&#8212;might impact your cluster.

 OpenSearch Benchmark can be installed directly on a compatible host running Linux and macOS.
 You can also run OpenSearch Benchmark in a Docker container.
 See [Installing OpenSearch Benchmark]({{site.url}}{{site.baseurl}}/benchmark/installing-benchmark/) for more information.

 ## OpenSearch Benchmark documentation status

 We are working diligently to provide complete documentation for OpenSearch Benchmark and will continue to evolve the published documentation.
-To see the current status of documentation efforts or to request a specific topic, please create an issue on the [OpenSearch documentation-website](https://github.com/opensearch-project/documentation-website) repo.
+To see the current status of documentation efforts or to request a specific topic, please create an issue in the [OpenSearch documentation-website](https://github.com/opensearch-project/documentation-website) repo.